Prof Van-Tam - Boston United superfan

 "But they weren't for sale and some members of the family were having absolutely none of it in any case.

-"But I did manage to get a Sports Bar sign from the outside the ground in a charity auction.
+"But I did manage to get a Sports Bar sign from outside the ground in a charity auction.
 That is now inside my sports bar above the telly.
 It's a piece of York Street in my house."

 Prof Van-Tam has also secured a board listing club sponsors which managers would stand in front of for post-match interviews.